kashishkap00r/kashish-kapoor/content/posts/what-did-i-learn-in-2024.md

 <!-- /wp:paragraph -->

 <!-- wp:paragraph -->
 <p>That said, we did agree on one thing.
-We both were baffled on how people can really be okay with being <a href=""https://bhuvan.substack.com/p/are-you-really-okay-being-this-incurious"">so “incurious” in life</a>:</p>
+We both were baffled on how people can really be okay with being <a href="https://bhuvan.substack.com/p/are-you-really-okay-being-this-incurious">so “incurious” in life</a>:</p>
 <!-- /wp:paragraph -->

 <!-- wp:list -->
-<ul class=""wp-block-list""><!-- wp:list-item -->
+<ul class="wp-block-list"><!-- wp:list-item -->
-<li>How are you okay not knowing why bad weather in Brazil is making your morning coffee more <a href=""https://www.bbc.com/news/articles/c36pgrrjllyo"">expensive</a>?</li>
+<li>How are you okay not knowing why bad weather in Brazil is making your morning coffee more <a href="https://www.bbc.com/news/articles/c36pgrrjllyo">expensive</a>?</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li>How are you okay not knowing the perfect air conditioner temperature according to <a href=""https://www.cbc.ca/news/science/air-conditioning-set-point-1.7260815"">studies</a> by the Japanese Ministry of the Environment and World Health Organization?</li>
+<li>How are you okay not knowing the perfect air conditioner temperature according to <a href="https://www.cbc.ca/news/science/air-conditioning-set-point-1.7260815">studies</a> by the Japanese Ministry of the Environment and World Health Organization?</li>
 <!-- /wp:list-item -->

 <!-- wp:list-item -->
-<li>How are you okay not knowing that your late-night Netflix binge might be costing your country’s GDP <a href=""https://pmc.ncbi.nlm.nih.gov/articles/PMC5627640/#:~:text=Up%20to%20%24680%20Billion%20Is,Countries%20Due%20to%20Insufficient%20Sleep"">1-3% annually</a>?</li>
+<li>How are you okay not knowing that your late-night Netflix binge might be costing your country’s GDP <a href="https://pmc.ncbi.nlm.nih.gov/articles/PMC5627640/#:~:text=Up%20to%20%24680%20Billion%20Is,Countries%20Due%20to%20Insufficient%20Sleep">1-3% annually</a>?</li>
 <!-- /wp:list-item --></ul>
 <!-- /wp:list -->